mbz8dg/DS4002-CS3/README.md

 ## DATA:
-Example data is included in materials: Additional data should be found
+Example data is included in materials: Additional data should be found here:

-You can find  data from https://finance.yahoo.com by selecting a given stock, the navigating to historical data, finally select your time period of study and click  download.
+-You can find  data from https://finance.yahoo.com by selecting a given stock, the navigating to historical data, finally select your time period of study and click  download.

-You can find text data for most stocks from “Stock News” API from databar.ai at https://databar.ai/explore/financial-modeling-prep/stock-news
+-You can find text data for most stocks from “Stock News” API from databar.ai at https://databar.ai/explore/financial-modeling-prep/stock-news

 ## REFERENCES: